 'Tiger King': Jeff Lowe Joins Cameo, Films Strange Video in Support of Communism

-One of the stars of Tiger King: Murder, Mayhem and Madness, Jeff Lowe posted a video to social media saying "communism will rise from its ashes" while also teasing a "Season 2" — something that has not been confirmed yet, just talked about.
+One of the stars of Tiger King: Murder, Mayhem and Madness, Jeff Lowe posted a Cameo video saying "communism will rise from its ashes" while also teasing a "Season 2" — something that has not been confirmed yet, just talked about.
 In the video, he and his wife Lauren are sitting next to each other while he talks about communism, highlighting the financial crisis the U.S. is in currently after thousands of businesses have been forced to shut down due to the coronavirus pandemic and sounds hopeful that communism will return.
+It's unclear if Lowe shares any of these views himself, being as Cameo is an app where fans can pay celebrities to record messages of the fans' choosing.
 After he teases a Season 2 of Tiger King, he also mentions that he and Lauren will not be on it.

 "This is Jeff and Lauren from the Tiger King," he starts the video.
 "And you know, with the next financial crisis in full swing, the collapse of global capitalism is all been inevitable, but take comfort Jonathan, communism will rise from its ashes.
 We will defeat the billionaires and take America back, workers of the world unite.
 Stay strong, watch Season 2, we won't be there."
 Lauren ends it with a laugh as she says bye to everyone.